 Hello there!
 You’ve found one of my most popular posts!
-I’d safely assume you are interested in or currently practicing Jiu-Jitsu, so for more Jiu-jitsu related posts, click here, and you’ll find over four years worth of posts about my Journey.
+For more Jiu-jitsu related posts, click here, and you’ll find over four years worth of posts about my Journey.

-I also have a podcast that primarily revolves around Jiu-jitsu, give it a listen here, or just search “Tom Writes and Rolls” in your preferred podcast provider.
+I also have a podcast designed with White and Blue Belts in mind.
+Give it a listen here, or just search “Tom Writes and Rolls” in your preferred podcast provider.

 Thanks for stopping by!Tom